 Opioids

-Category: Stimulant
+Category: Depressant

 Drugs in this group

-Heroin, Codeine, Co-codamol) Methadone, Buprenorphine, Tramadol, Morphine, Dihydrocodeine, Fentanyl, O-desmethyltramadol, U-47700, AH-7921.
+Heroin, Codeine, Co-codamol, Methadone, Buprenorphine, Tramadol, Morphine, Dihydrocodeine, Nitazenes, Fentanyl, O-desmethyltramadol, U-47700, AH-7921.

 Summary